AnthonyEdvalson/MCAlloy/docs/TechnicalDetails.md

 calls or using recursion.

 Optimization can help a lot here.
 There are a few dozen builtins, most of which are never used.
 And when importing a module, it's rare that all of the available functions are used.
 Optimization can scan through the code, and remove the functions that aren't being used.
-This has not been implemented yet in Alloy, although it is a planned feature
+This has not been implemented yet in MCAlloy, although it is a planned feature